Our Leadership Structure

 HERLINA HARTANTO, Terrestrial Program Director

-Herlina started working with TNC Indonesia in February 2010 as the Terrestrial Program Learning and Application Senior Manager.
+Herlina Hartanto started working with TNC Indonesia in February 2010 as the Terrestrial Program Learning and Application Senior Manager.
 Less than a year later, she led the Community Forest and Protected Area teams before officially became our Community and Protected Area Senior Manager in May 2012.
 Before joining TNC, Herlina was a scientist at the Center for International Forestry Research (CIFOR), 1997- 2005, undertaking research in several countries on water-related criteria and indicators for sustainable forest management, adaptive collaborative management of community forests and collaborative monitoring.
 Her wealth of experiences also includes designing, managing, and evaluating bilateral and multilateral funded projects.
 Herlina obtained a PhD from Monash University, Australia, on the political ecology of customary forest institutions in Central Sumatra, Indonesia.
-As Terrestrial Program Director, Herlina lead, manage and implement the terrestrial components of TNC’s program of work in Indonesia and will be accountable for terrestrial conservation outcomes in priority areas in Indonesia under the direction of the Country Director.
+As Terrestrial Program Director, Herlina leads, manages and implements the terrestrial components of TNC’s program of work in Indonesia.

 MUHAMMAD IMRAN AMIN, Coastal and Ocean Program Deputy Director